-THIS INTERLOCAL AGREEMENT ("Agreement") is entered into on this 7th day of April, 2022 by and between the City of Kennewick (hereinafter "Kennewick"), the City of Richland (hereinafter "Richland"), the City of Pasco (hereinafter "Pasco"), the City of West Richland (hereinafter "West Richland"), all municipal corporations of the State of Washington, and the Benton-Franklin Health District (hereinafter "BFHD"), a Washington public health district formed pursuant to Ch.
-70.46 RCW, referred to collectively as the "Parties".
+THIS INTERLOCAL AGREEMENT ("Agreement") is entered into on this 10th day of May , 2023 by and between the City of Kennewick (hereinafter "Kennewick"), the City of Richland (hereinafter "Richland"), the City of Pasco (hereinafter "Pasco"), the City of West Richland (hereinafter "West Richland"), all municipal corporations of the State of Washington and referred to collectively as the "Cities", and the Benton-Franklin Health District (hereinafter "BFHD"), a Washington public health district formed pursuant to Ch.
+70.46 RCW.
+The Cities and BFHD are referred to collectively herein as the "Parties" and individually as a "Party".
 This Agreement is made in conformance with and under the authority granted by Ch.
 39.34 RCW, the Interlocal Cooperation Act.